nirajp82/IdentityAccessManagement_IAM/Quiz/04-directory-sync-identity-lifecycle-scim.md

 #### 2. Just-In-Time (JIT) Provisioning (The SSO Fallback)

-To fix manual uploads, the industry adopted JIT.
+To fix the nightmare of manual CSV uploads, the industry adopted JIT.
 When Alice is hired, she is added to her company's Azure AD.
-She clicks "Login" on your app, Azure AD sends a SAML/OIDC token, and your `.NET API` creates her database record *on the fly*.
+The very first time she clicks "Login" on your app, Azure AD sends a secure SAML/OIDC token.
+Your `.NET API` says, *"I've never seen Alice before, but Azure AD vouches for her,"* and creates her database record on the fly.

 **The Breaking Point of JIT:**
-JIT is a "pull" mechanism.
-It only works when the user acts.
-It fails in Enterprise SaaS for two massive reasons:
+JIT is purely a "pull" mechanism—it only triggers when the user actively tries to log in.
+It completely fails in Enterprise SaaS for two massive reasons:

-1. **The Ghost User:** If an Admin wants to assign Alice to a specialized "GPU Workspace" today, but Alice hasn't logged in yet, the Admin can't find her in your system.
-She is a ghost.
+* **The Ghost User (Onboarding Failure):** If an Admin wants to assign Alice to a specialized "GPU Workspace" today, but Alice hasn't logged in yet, the Admin cannot find her in your system.
+Because her database record doesn't exist until her first login, she is a ghost, making pre-configuration impossible.
-2. **The Deprovisioning Gap:** If Alice is fired on Friday, Azure AD deletes her.
-But your application *doesn't know that*.
-If Alice has a persistent 30-day session token or a hardcoded API key, she can continue downloading sensitive data until that session naturally expires.
+* **The Deprovisioning Gap (The Manual Deletion Risk):** JIT only knows how to *create* users; it has no mechanism to *delete* them.
+If Alice is fired on Friday, she is removed from Azure AD.
+However, because a fired employee will never log in again to trigger a system update, your application remains completely blind to her termination.
+* **The Manual Burden:** Deactivating her account in your app becomes a manual step.
+The customer's IT Admin must remember to log into your specific dashboard and click "Deactivate."
+* **Zombie Accounts & Backdoors:** If the IT admin forgets, Alice becomes a "Zombie Account."
+Even though she can no longer use the SSO front door, your database still considers her an active employee.
+If she previously generated a permanent API key or has a 30-day session cookie saved on her personal phone, she can continue extracting sensitive data through the back door long after she was fired.
 ---

 ### Phase 2: The SCIM Architecture (System for Cross-domain Identity Management)